 Article by Octavius Black, Co-founder and Exec Chair MindGym.
 This article originally appeared in People Management, February 2026.

 ‘How to get HR a seat in the Boardroom’ was the packed-out session at a conference I was speaking at.
 This was 25 years ago.
-If you promoted an event with this title now, the room would be empty because the Chief HR Officer (CHRO) already has one.
+If you promoted an event with this title now, the room would be empty because the Chief HR Office (CHRO) already has one.

-Since then, almost every company has put HR firmly at the Exec table with the ear of the CEO and previously unimagined influence and status.
+Today almost every company has put HR firmly at the Exec table with the ear of the CEO and previously unimagined influence and status.

 The first and most pervasive of these is that popularity equates to performance.

-We all like to be liked, but that is different from improving a company’s performance.
+We all like to be liked but that is different from improving a company’s performance.

 When popularity becomes a proxy for performance, rational leaders will optimise for likability, not results.